How to Get From Chiang Mai to Sukhothai

 This option is also much more convenient than the bus because they can drop you off at your hotel in New or Old Sukhothai.

-Expect to pay at least 2,600 THB ($72.00) for the 1.5-hour journey when you hail a taxi at the railway station.
+Expect to pay at least 2,600 THB ($80) for the journey that takes around 1.5 hours when you hail a taxi at the railway station.

 Phitsanulok to Sukhothai by Tuk-tuk